-Fire Drills/Tornado Drills

-Drills are held regularly throughout the year to instruct the children in the most effective and safest ways to leave the building.
-Other Emergency Drills
+Fire Drills/Tornado Drills - Drills are held regularly throughout the year to instruct the children in the most effective and safest ways to leave the building.

-Specific plans are in place for potential emergencies (ie: bomb or intruder).
+Other Emergency Drills - Specific plans are in place for potential emergencies (i.e.: bomb or intruder).

-Emergency Closing of School/Delayed Start

-Weather conditions sometimes cause a delayed start, an early school dismissal or a closing of the school entirely.
-In the event of an unscheduled school closing, it is the responsibility of the parent to make arrangements for their child.
+Emergency Closing of School/Delayed Start - Weather conditions sometimes cause a delayed start, an early school dismissal or a closing of the school entirely.
+In the event of unscheduled school closing, it is the responsibility of the parent to make arrangements for their child.
 Your child should always know where to go in the event that you are not home when he/she arrives.
-Listen to radio stations (WAAM-1600 AM or WJR -760 AM) or your local TV stations for more information.
+Listen to radio stations (WAAM-1600 AM or WJR 760 AM) or your local TV stations for more information.

-Early Release

-In order to protect students, children will be released ONLY to those persons listed on the emergency cards.
+Early Release - In order to protect students, children will be released ONLY to those persons listed on the emergency cards.
 Identification must be presented to the office staff.
-All students who depart school early or are picked up after school must be signed out.
+All students who depart school early must be signed out.
 Student Drop Off